Annafavaro/PARKCELEB/README.md

 ## Overview

-This project investigates the potential for early detection of Parkinson’s Disease (PD) through a longitudinal analysis of speech recordings from celebrities who publicly disclosed their diagnosis.
-The focus is on creating and utilizing a new corpus, ParkCeleb, which includes longitudinal speech data collected from 40 subjects with PD and 40 controls.
-By analyzing speech features over a period from 10 years before to 20 years after diagnosis, the project aims to uncover patterns indicative of early PD progression.
+This work investigates the potential for early detection of Parkinson’s Disease (PD) through a longitudinal analysis of speech recordings from celebrities who publicly disclosed their diagnosis.
+The focus is creating and utilizing a new corpus, ParkCeleb, which includes longitudinal speech data collected from 40 subjects with PD and 40 controls.
+By analyzing speech features from 10 years before to 20 years after diagnosis, we aim to uncover patterns indicative of early PD progression.

 ## Objectives